The Boys and Girls Club of Missoula

-The children’s museum is always looking for volunteers!
-You can donate time as a museum guide, birthday host or committee member.
-You may also volunteer for special events and projects.
-They look for individuals who enjoy children and are committed to providing guests with the best possible customer service.
-Volunteers must be at least 15 years old and complete an application, interview, background check and training.
+We are looking for individuals who enjoy children and are committed to engaging parents and children in fun and interactive activities.
+Volunteers must be at least 15 years old and complete an application, interview, background check, and training.

-Located downtown near Caras Park and A Carousel for Missoula, Families First Children’s Museum works to strengthen community by empowering families through parent education and learning through play.
-The museum features hands-on interactive exhibits for ages 0-8 and educational programs designed to support children’s physical, creative, emotional and social development.
+Families First Children’s Museum works to strengthen community by empowering families through parent education and learning through play.
+The community-based exhibit program will feature hands-on interactive experiences designed to support children’s physical, creative, emotional and social development.

 Hours: Volunteers typically work 1-2 hour shifts.

 For additional information, please contact Families First Children’s Museum at (406) 721-7690 or firstname.lastname@example.org.